ziebellious/getting-cleaning-data/README.md

 ## Getting and Cleaning Data, Coursera Session #011: Course Project Repository

 This repository contains the script **run_analysis.R**, which requires as input:
-* access to the dplyr, tidyr, and reshape2 packages;
+* pre-installation of the dplyr, tidyr, and reshape2 packages; and
-* user-provided location of the desired working directory; and
 * the [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) (downloaded on 14 February 2015), stored in a working directory subfolder of the same name.

 The script generates a single output file called *tidy_final.txt*, which is stored to the working directory.